Nasser Beydoun

-Nasser Beydoun is an American business executive.
+Nasser Beydoun (born 1964/1965) is an American business executive and political candidate.
 He is the former chief executive officer of the Qatar-based Wataniya Restaurants group.
-Beydoun has served as the executive director of the Arab American Chamber of Commerce and as chair of the Arab American Civil Rights League.
+Beydoun was the executive director of the Arab American Chamber of Commerce and chair of the Arab American Civil Rights League.
 He was the first Arab American liaison to the Arab League.

+Beydoun was a Democratic candidate in the 2024 United States Senate election in Michigan.
+His nominating petitions were rejected on May 31, 2024, by the Michigan Board of State Canvassers because he used a P.O.
+Box as his address on the petitions, instead of his legal street address.
+The Michigan Court of Appeals rejected his appeal of the Board of State Canvassers on June 7, 2024.

 Early life

-Beydoun was born in Beirut to Najla and Mohamed Beydoun.
-His family was from Bint Jbeil and his grandfather represented the town in Lebanon's parliament.
+Beydoun was born in Beirut, Lebanon, to Najla and Mohamed Beydoun.
+His family was from Bint Jbeil and his grandfather represented the town in the Parliament of Lebanon.
 Beydoun's great-grandfather had already immigrated to the United States and worked for Ford Motor Company in Highland Park, Michigan.
-Beydoun's grandfather remained in Lebanon but his father, Mohamed, immigrated to Detroit in 1969 when Beydoun was five years old.
+Beydoun's grandfather remained in Lebanon, but his father immigrated to Detroit in 1969 when Beydoun was five years old.
 Mohamed worked at Ford and raised six children.

 Education

 In 1987, he moved to California.
-Beydoun completed a bachelor's and master's degree in business administration at the University of San Diego.
-He tried opening several business including a tortilla factory.
-He returned to Michigan in 1999 and in 2000, be became the executive director of the Arab American Chamber of Commerce.
+Beydoun completed bachelor's and master's degrees in business administration at the University of San Diego.
+He tried opening several business, including a tortilla factory.
+He returned to Michigan in 1999, and in 2000 became the executive director of the Arab American Chamber of Commerce.
 In 2001, he was appointed by Amr Moussa as the first Arab American liaison to the Arab League.